 - Display Device: The processed signals are displayed on the screen to be analyzed by the operator.
 Before the digital monitoring methods became prevalent, waveforms were plotted with a moving pen on rolls of graph paper.3

 An EEG test may be performed either as an outpatient study or as part of your stay in the hospital.
-Various techniques are available while performing EEG depending upon your health condition.
+Various EEQ methods and techniques are used depending upon your health condition.
 Generally, an EEG procedure is done in the following way:

-- The patient is asked to relax by lying on a bed or sitting on a chair.
+- The patient is asked to relax by lying on a bed or sitting in a chair.

-- The patient is then asked to close the eyes and remain still.
+- The patient is then asked to close their eyes and remain still.

-- Generally, an EEG technologist performs this procedure, and this may take from 20 minutes to 2 hours not including the electrode prepping.
+- Generally, an EEG technologist performs this procedure, which may take from 20 minutes to 2 hours, not including the electrode prepping.

 - Longer brain monitoring requires the patient to be admitted to the hospital.4

-Electrical signals generated by the brain are displayed on the screen in the form of waves that vary in amplitude, phase and frequency.
-Fast Fourier Transform (FFT) and other signal processing techniques convert the incoming signals into useful information that can aid diagnosis.
-Brainwaves are thus categorized into four main types on the basis of frequency: Infra-low, Delta, Theta, Alpha, Beta, and Gamma.
+At its most basic, an EEG measures brainwaves.
+Electrical signals generated by the brain are displayed on the screen in the form of waves that vary in amplitude, phase, and frequency.
+Fast Fourier Transform (FFT) and other signal processing techniques convert the incoming signals measured by the EEG into useful information that can aid diagnosis.
+Brainwaves are categorized into four main types on the basis of frequency: Infra-low, Delta, Theta, Alpha, Beta, and Gamma.

 Each brainwave is associated with particular functions of the brain.
-Thus, the following paragraphs discuss the various important functions of the brain in correlation with the brain waves.
+The following paragraphs discuss the various important functions of the brain in correlation with the types of brainwaves.

 Delta Waves (frequency ranging from 0.5 Hz to 3 Hz)

 Delta waves are slow but loud brainwaves (like the deeply penetrating waves of a drum beat).
 They are generated during dreamless sleep.
-When delta waves are intermittent with sleep-spindles and sharp waves.
-When delta synchronize between distant cortical areas, they often trigger sharp-waves that are considered to be relevant for memory consolidation.6
+Delta waves are intermittent with sleep spindles and sharp waves.
+When delta waves synchronize between distant cortical areas, they often trigger sharp waves that are considered to be relevant for memory consolidation.
+6

 Theta Waves (frequency ranging from 3 Hz to 7 Hz)

 Theta waves mostly occur during REM sleep.
-They derive from deep subcortical sources, hence mostly undetected with EEG.
+They derive from deep subcortical sources, making them mostly undetectable with EEG.
 The predominant occurrence of theta is pathological.
-The normal theta waves are known to be involved in learning, memory.
-In theta state, we experience dreams comprising vivid imageries and intuitions.7
+Normal theta waves are known to be involved in learning and memory.
+In theta state, we experience dreams comprising vivid imageries and intuitions.
+7

 Alpha Waves (frequency ranging from 7 Hz to 13 Hz)

 Alpha waves occur when the person is in a relaxed, lucid, or calm state.
-These are majorly found in the occipital and posterior regions of the brain.
-Whenever someone is asked to close his/her eyes and then relax, the brain is disengaged from any complex cognitive tasks or thinking, so alpha waves are induced.8
+These are mostly found in the occipital and posterior regions of the brain.
+Whenever someone is asked to close his/her eyes and then relax, the brain is disengaged from any complex cognitive tasks or thinking, and alpha waves are induced.
+8

 Beta Waves (frequency ranging from 14 Hz to about 38 Hz)